NHS Lanarkshire logo

 For more information, call 0800 84 84 84 or visit NHS Inform’s Quit Your Way website.

-You can now use our ‘Click to be Contacted’ service, select your local or nearest area, leave your name, preferred contact method, and we will be in touch with you.
+Complete our short sign up form, select your local or nearest area, leave your name, preferred contact method, and we will be in touch with you.

 You can also visit your local Community Pharmacy for free stop smoking support.
 Find your nearest community pharmacy.